How CIS Hardened Images Can Help with Cloud Security

-Regardless of whether you’re operating in the cloud or locally on your premises, CIS recommends hardening your system by taking steps to limit potential security weaknesses.
-Most operating systems and other computer applications are developed with a focus on convenience over security.
+Regardless of whether you’re operating in the cloud or on-premises, it's important to harden your system by taking steps to limit potential security weaknesses.
+Most operating systems (OSes) and other computer applications are developed with a focus on convenience over security.
 Implementing secure configurations can help harden your systems by disabling unnecessary ports or services, eliminating unneeded programs, and limiting administrative privileges.

 A single operating system can have over 200 configuration settings, which means hardening an image manually can be a tedious process.
-Want to save time without risking cybersecurity?
-Use a CIS Hardened Image.
-CIS Hardened Images are preconfigured to meet the robust security recommendations of the CIS Benchmarks.
-(Note: If your organization is a frequent AWS user, we suggest starting with the CIS Amazon Web Services Foundations Benchmark.)
+Fortunately, you can save yourself some time without undermining your organization's security by using a CIS Hardened Image.
+CIS Hardened Images are virtual machine (VM) images that are pre-configured to meet the robust security recommendations of the associated CIS Benchmark for that operating system.

 - A Level 1 profile is intended to be practical and prudent, provide a clear security benefit, and not inhibit the utility of the technology beyond acceptable means.

-- A Level 2 profile is intended for environments or use cases where security is paramount, acts a defense in depth measure, and may negatively inhibit the utility or performance of the technology.
+- A Level 2 profile extends Level 1 recommendations and is not a standalone profile.
+These additional recommendations are intended for environments or use cases where security is paramount.
+It acts as a defense-in-depth measure, though it may negatively inhibit the utility or performance of the technology.